bueno04/Agriculture-Project/README.md

 ## 📈 Insights

-- June 2024 had the lowest profit, mainly because of the low rainfall.
+- June 2024 had the lowest profit, mainly because of the low rainfall results.
 - Other months that underperformed didn't have a single cause, but a mix of moderate production, pricing and operational costs.